Koopa1018/CURGLAFF-EscapeCodeResponder/README.md

 # CURGLAFF-EscapeCodeResponder
 A class to process textual escape codes, my way.
-Intended for use with the CURGLAFF Dialogue Box.
+Use with the [CURGLAFF Dialogue Box](https://github.com/Koopa1018/CURGLAFF-DialogueBox).